-- 2.1 Under the Dog Control Act 1996 Councils are required to develop a Dog Control Policy, and must develop a bylaw to enforce the matters covered by the policy. - 2.2 The nature of the bylaw: - promotes the responsible management of dogs in public places - provides for the recreational needs of dogs and their owners - minimises the potential for danger, distress or nuisance. - 2.3 The bylaw applies to all dogs in the Ashburton District. - 2.4 The bylaw covers the following matters: - control of dogs in public places - prohibiting dogs from specified public places or categories of public places - requiring dogs to be on a leash in all public places - exempting certain types of dogs in certain situations - designating specified areas as dog exercise areas - placing limitations on the number of dogs that may be kept on properties - offences and penalties. - 2.5 The intention of the bylaw is to regulate dog-related matters to enable the enforcement of the Ashburton District Council Dog Control Policy 2016.
+- 2.1 Under the Dog Control Act 1996 Councils are required to develop a Dog Control Policy, and must develop a bylaw to enforce the matters covered by the policy. - 2.2 The nature of the bylaw: - promotes the responsible management of dogs in public places - provides for the recreational needs of dogs and their owners - minimises the potential for danger, distress or nuisance. - 2.3 The bylaw applies to all dogs in the Ashburton District. - 2.4 The bylaw covers the following matters: - control of dogs in public places

+- prohibiting dogs from specified public places or categories of public places - requiring dogs to be on a leash in all public places - exempting certain types of dogs in certain situations - designating specified areas as dog exercise areas - placing limitations on the number of dogs that may be kept on properties - requiring dog faeces on public land to be removed immediately - offences and penalties. - 2.5 The intention of the bylaw is to regulate dog-related matters to enable the enforcement of the Ashburton District Council Dog Control Policy 2021.